switer/comps/README.md

 **Tag attributes**:
 - **$id**            Id name of the component for load component file.
 - **$tag**          Specify tag name of component wrapper tag. *Optional*
-- **$replace**   Using component wrapper tag of not, default `true`.
+- **$replace**   Using component wrapper tag of not, default `false`.
 Set to "`nomerge`" will not copy attributes to template container element, otherwise all attribute from the component tag will copy to template container element and overwrite exist attribute.*Optional*

 ### pagelet
 Pagelet tag is using to render template only that  included in pagelet if `pagelet` option is given.